Categories

 Hampered by far too many deliberate Christie references, “Oliphants Can Remember” is still a decent mystery meant to be reminiscent of Christie’s Ariadne Oliver and Murder, She Wrote’s Jessica Fletcher.
 It’s not likely a coincidence that three of this compilation’s stories feature cozy mystery novelists as sleuths.
 To each author’s credit, all three tales are sufficiently well-played.

-The same applies to Marcia Talley conjuring up a plausible MysteryCon whodunnit hosting two of Tommy & Tuppence Beresford’s grown grandchildren.
-Yet, Walter Satterthwait’s wacky send-up of the mystery publishing industry leaves a last impression for its sheer audacity.
+The same applies to Marcia Talley conjuring up a likable MysteryCon whodunnit hosting two of Tommy & Tuppence Beresford’s grown grandchildren.
+Yet, Walter Satterthwait’s wacky send-up of the mystery publishing industry leaves an undeniable impression just for its audacity.

 Frankly, that’s where two vastly different tales offer extremes within Malice Domestic 9.
 The morose “What Mr. MacGregor Saw” explores a domestic violence-related plot that is tough to plow through.
 If any of this book’s tales isn’t worth revisiting, make it this one.
 In contrast, “A Mishap at the Manor” darkly skewers some of detective fiction’s best-known sleuths, and, for good measure, Burroughs’ Tarzan.
 Imagining Satterthwait’s macabre parody along the lines of Neil Simon’s Murder By Death film would be its best comparison.